 Compensation for lost wages after a car accident is possible when your injuries keep you from working and earning your regular paycheck.
 However, you must be able to show that if it weren’t for the injuries you sustained, you could continue to work and earn an income.

-If a car accident results in permanent damage that prevents you from ever working again, you may be eligible for long-term compensation for loss of your wage-earning ability.
+If a car accident results in permanent damage that prevents you from ever working again, you may be eligible for long-term compensation for the loss of your wage-earning ability.
 Victims can usually only get long-term compensation for severe injuries such as brain damage, spinal cord injuries, and amputations.

 The caveat in these situations is that to collect compensation for lost wages, you must show that the car accident was mostly the fault of the other driver.
 Texas’s negligence laws will reduce the settlement value based on the degree of fault you are found to handle regarding the cause of the accident.